 Quantifying the amount of security that a data feed can provide is a very difficult problem.
-However, by embedding the problem into the established domain of insurance, we gain access to a wide variety of literature and skills that are readily available to source from traditional insurance services.
-Therefore, API3 will be well-equipped with the services of actuaries, statisticians, data scientists, rate-makers, analysts, and legal counsel in taking on the challenging task of providing quantifiable security guarantees.
+However, by embedding the problem into the established domain of insurance and risk protection, we gain access to a wide variety of literature and skills that are readily available to source from traditional insurance and risk protection services.
+Therefore, API3 will be well-equipped with the services of actuaries, statisticians, data scientists, rate-makers, analysts, and legal counsel in taking on the challenging task of providing quantifiable security and properly parameterizing qualifying claims.

-Risk assessment is a vital step in optimizing insurance pricing and making correct solvency estimations.
+Risk assessment is a vital step in optimizing service coverage pricing and making correct solvency estimations.
 This includes two main factors: